 UNIDENTIFIED WOMAN: Pay attention.

-CONNELLY: Across the Mall past the Air & Space Museum to the Capitol, and down Pennsylvania Avenue.
+CONNELLY: Across the Mall past the Air and Space Museum to the Capitol, and down Pennsylvania Avenue.

 (SOUNDBITE OF SEGWAYS ROLLING)

 CONNELLY: We stop along the way to take pictures: the White House and the Lincoln Memorial are big hits.
 But it all leads up to the iconic obelisk at the center of the Mall: the Washington Monument.
 That's what every tourist comes to see, but these days when they get there, it's not exactly what they expect.

 ROBINSON: It's almost always the first question when I get the National Mall, they say why is the scaffolding up on the Washington Monument?

 CONNELLY: That's because nearly two years ago, a 5.8 magnitude earthquake shook the capital.
 Afterward, the Parks Service closed the monument.
 They hired a crew to repel down the top and inspect it for damage.
 At 555 feet, the monument is still the tallest stone and mortar structure in the world, and it didn't handle the tremor well.
 It took most of the last four months just to build the scaffolding so workers could start repairs.
 And now, the monument's austere marble facade is obscured by an intricate metal cage.
 Now that that part's done, James Perry, from the National Park Service, says fixing the actual cracks is pretty basic masonry work.

 JAMES PERRY: They use a technique called Dutchman, which is when they might cut a small piece of the stone out and replace it with similar stone.

 CONNELLY: To make it more attractive while the repairs get done, they're covering the scaffolding with a decorative mesh.
 And next, they'll add lights to complete the look.
 Cathy Martin is visiting from Princeton, New Jersey.
 Standing in front of the monument, I asked her what she thought about it.